averycrespi/vtt-bridge/DEVELOPERS.md

 Make sure that the `geckodriver` and `chromedriver` binaries are in your `PATH` (for example, in `/usr/local/bin`).

 Run the integration tests with `yarn test`.
+Test logs will be saved in the `logs/` directory.

 ## Project Overview